Atiyah-Segal theorem for Deligne-Mumford stacks and applications

 \subsection{The functor of invariants}

 Let $G$ be a linear algebraic group acting properly on an algebraic space $X$.
 Let $p: X \to X/G$ be the quotient map.
 For a $G$-equivariant coherent sheaf $\sF$ on $X$, one knows that $p_*(\sF)$ is a coherent sheaf on $X/G$ with $G$-action.
 Moreover, the subsheaf of $G$-invariant sections $(p_*(\sF))^G \subset p_*(\sF)$ is a coherent sheaf on $X/G$.
 It is shown in \cite[Lemma~6.2]{EG2} that this is an exact functor.
 Our goal here is to prove a generalization of this construction in the setting of higher $K$-theory.
-Our result is the following.
+We prove the following.

-\begin{thm} Let $H \subset G$ be a normal subgroup with quotient $F$.
+\begin{thm} Let $H \trianglelefteq G$ be a normal subgroup with quotient $F$.
 Let $G$ act properly on an algebraic space $X$ and let $W = X/H$ be the quotient for the $H$-action.
 Then, there is a functor of `$H$-invariants' which induces an $R(F)$-linear map

 Given a $G$-equivariant proper map $u: X' \rightarrow X$ with $W' = {X'}/H$, there is a commutative diagram